NatalieSchieferstein/CoopCodeSpiking/readme.md

 A similar guide through the simulations of Appendix S1 of the paper can be found in `supplement_poisson.ipynb` and `supplement.ipynb`.

+## License
+Distributed under the GNU General Public License.
+See LICENSE.txt for more information.

 <!-- CONTACT -->
 ## Contact